regisftm/owasp-toronto/demo/05-security-policy.md

 ## The Zero Trust approach

 By default, all traffic is allowed between the pods in a cluster.
 A global default deny policy ensures that unwanted traffic (ingress and egress) is denied by default.
-Pods without policy (or incorrect policy) are not allowed traffic until the appropriate network policy is defined.
+Pods without policy (or an incorrect policy) are not allowed traffic until the appropriate network policy is defined.
 A global deny policy helps mitigate lateral malicious attacks.

 We recommend creating a global default deny policy after you complete writing policies for the traffic you want to allow.
-For this exercise, as we will target only the vote namespace, let's apply the default-deny first and break the application.
-After, let's create all the needed policies, using the principle of least privilege, granting access only to what is required to have our application working again.
+For this exercise, as we are targeting the vote namespace only, let's apply the default-deny first and break the application.
+After, let's create all the needed policies, using the principle of least privilege, granting access only to what is required, to have our application working again.

 `default-deny - vote ns`
 ```yaml